manticoresoftware/manticoresearch/docs/command_line_tools_reference/index_converter_command_reference.rst

    ``/usr/local/sphinx/etc/sphinx.conf`` if installed into ``/usr/local/sphinx``), followed by the current directory you are in when calling ``index_converter`` from the shell.

-- ``--index`` specify which index should be converted
+- ``--index`` specifies which index should be converted

-- ``path`` - instead of using a config file, a path containing indexes can be used
+- ``--path`` - instead of using a config file, a path containing index(es) can be used

-- ``strip-path`` - strip path from filenames referenced by index: stopwords, exceptions and wordforms
+- ``--strip-path`` - strips path from filenames referenced by index: stopwords, exceptions and wordforms

-- ``large-docid`` - allows to convert documents with ids larger than 2^63 and display a warning, otherwise it will just exit on the large id with an error.
-This option was added as in v3 the doc ids are signed, while previous they were unsigned
+- ``--large-docid`` - allows to convert documents with ids larger than 2^63 and display a warning, otherwise it will just exit on the large id with an error.
+This option was added as in Manticore 3.x doc ids are signed bigint, while previously they were unsigned

-- ``--output-dir <dir>`` - write the new files in a choosen folder rather than same location with existing index files.
-When this option is used, existing index files remain untouched at their location.
+- ``--output-dir <dir>`` - writes the new files in a chosen folder rather than the same location as with the existing index files.
+When this option set, existing index files will remain untouched at their location.

-- ``-all``  - convert all indexes
+- ``--all``  - converts all indexes from the config

-- ``--killlist-target <targets>`` -  set the target indexes for which kill-lists will be applied.
+- ``--killlist-target <targets>`` -  sets the target indexes for which kill-lists will be applied.
 This option should be used only in conjunction with ``--index`` option